top of page

 Navy leads the overall series.
 There have been seven ties.

-Philadelphia is usually thought of as the main home to the game, although starting in 2008 a bidding process has now made the game more likely to rotate to various venues.
-Philadelphia still holds the record for most games hosted with 85.
-Counting 2016, Baltimore has hosted the game six times.
+Philadelphia is usually thought of as the main home to the game, although starting in 2008, a bidding process has made the game more likely to rotate to various venues.
+Philadelphia still holds the record for most games hosted, with 85.
+Counting 2025, Baltimore has hosted the game seven times.

 The 1924 game was held at the old Municipal Stadium.
 That stadium was located on land that eventually held Memorial Stadium.

-Baltimore’s home of the Ravens, M&T Bank Stadium, has now been home to the 2000, 2007, 2014, and 2016 games.
-The current schedule only goes until 2017 (Philadelphia) with the game up for bids beyond that.
-Cities that join the bidding process will have to figure out how to pay for the transportation of the cadets and midshipmen to the game.
+Baltimore’s home of the Ravens, M&T Bank Stadium, has now been home to the 2000, 2007, 2014, 2016, and 2025 games.
+Cities that join the bidding process for the game will have to figure out how to pay for the transportation of the cadets and midshipmen to the game.

 Chicago used to be the westernmost place where a game was held (1926), but the 1983 game in Pasadena, CA’s Rose Bowl changed that fact.